 A good long-term care facility should feel comfortable and homelike.
 Feeling at home offers privacy and provides opportunities to meet with other residents.

-Retirement housing may be appropriate for individuals with early-stage Alzheimer's who are still able to care for themselves independently.
-A person may be able to live alone safely, but has difficulty managing an entire house.
-Generally, this type of senior housing provides limited supervision and may offer opportunities for social activities, transportation and other amenities.
+Retirement housing may be appropriate for individuals in the early stage of Alzheimer's (sometimes referred to as the mild stage in a medical context) who are still able to care for themselves independently.
+This type of senior housing generally provides limited supervision and may offer opportunities for social activities, transportation and other amenities.

-Assisted living (also called board and care, adult living, supported care)
+Assisted living (also called board and care, adult living or supported care)

 Assisted living bridges the gap between living independently and living in a nursing home.
 It typically offers a combination of housing, meals, supportive services and health care.
 Assisted living is not regulated by the federal government and its definitions vary from state to state.
 Not all assisted living facilities offer services specifically designed for people with dementia, so it is important to ask.

-Nursing homes (also called skilled nursing facility, long-term care facility, custodial care)
+Nursing homes (also called skilled nursing facility, long-term care facility or custodial care)